Anti-piracy measures in Somalia: Other national involvement

 Russia also chose to send more warships to combat piracy near Somalia following the announcement from the International Maritime Bureau terming the menace as having gone "out of control."

 Due to their proximity to Somalia, the coast guard of Seychelles has become increasingly involved in counter-piracy in the region.
 On 30 March 2010, a Seychelles Coast Guard Trinkat-class patrol vessel rescued 27 hostages and sank two pirate vessels.

 The Spanish Air Force deployed P-3s to assist the international effort against piracy in Somalia.
 On 29 October 2008, a Spanish P-3 aircraft patrolling the coast of Somalia reacted to a distress call from an oil tanker in the Gulf of Aden.
 To deter the pirates, the aircraft flew over the pirates three times as they attempted to board the tanker, dropping a smoke bomb on each pass.
 After the third pass, the attacking pirate boats broke off their attack.
 Later, on 29 March 2009, the same P-3 pursued the assailants of the German navy tanker Spessart, resulting in the capture of the pirates.

 Southern African waters are becomingly an increasingly attractive alternative to the more protected Eastern African sea lanes.
 The recent rise in counter-piracy patrols is pushing more pirates down the coast line into unprotected areas of the Indian Ocean, which will require the joint navies' current patrols to widen their search area.

 A maritime conference was also held in Mombasa to discuss the rising concern of regional piracy with a view to give regional and world governments recommendations to deal with the menace.
-The International Transport Workers Federation (ITWF) organised the regional African maritime unions' conference, the first of its kind in Africa.
+The International Transport Workers' Federation (ITWF) organised the regional African maritime unions' conference, the first of its kind in Africa.
 Godfrey Matata Onyango, executive secretary of the Northern Corridor Transit and Transport Coordination Authority said, "We cannot ignore to discuss the piracy menace because it poses a huge challenge to the maritime industry and if not controlled, it threats to chop off the regional internal trade.
 The cost of shipping will definitely rise as a result of the increased war insurance premium due to the high risk off the Gulf of Aden."

 Vessels in operation

-Vessels, aircraft and personnel whose primary mission is to conduct anti-piracy activities come from different countries and are assigned to the following missions: Operation Ocean Shield (NATO and partner states), Atalanta (EU and partner states), Combined Task Force 151, Copper (SADC and partner states), independent missions of China, Djibouti, Eritrea, India, Iran, Japan, Kenya, Malaysia, the Maldives, Oman, the Philippines, Russia, Sudan and Yemen.
-Additionally resources dedicated for the War on Terror missions of Combined Task Force 150 and Enduring Freedom – Horn of Africa also operate against the pirates.
+Vessels, aircraft and personnel whose primary mission is to conduct anti-piracy activities come from different countries and are assigned to the following missions: Operation Ocean Shield (NATO and partner states), Atalanta (EU and partner states), Combined Task Force 151, Copper (SADC and partner states), independent missions of China, Djibouti, Eritrea, India, Indonesia, Iran, Israel, Japan, Kenya, North Korea, Malaysia, the Maldives, Oman, the Philippines, Russia, Sudan, Taiwan, Vietnam, Yemen and other countries.
+Additionally resources dedicated for the war on terror missions of Combined Task Force 150 and Enduring Freedom – Horn of Africa also operate against the pirates.